-Ever the beauty chameleon, Halsey has seemingly decided to see out the end of the year in their trademark colourful fashion.
+Ever the beauty chameleon, Halsey has seemingly decided to see out the end of the year in their trademark colorful fashion.
 The singer recently revealed an entirely new hair look, which saw them switch out their signature raven pixie crop for a bright orange locks.

 Halsey’s new long, liquid-like copper locks came with a mesh plaid one-piece, which featured silk material woven throughout.
 The star continued the plaid theme all the way through to their tights, completing the loud, top-to-toe ensemble.